MFMokbel/Crawlector/README.md

 - Integrates Yara as a backend engine for rule scanning
 - Supports online and offline scanning
 - Supports crawling for domains/sites digital certificate
+- Supports querying [URLhaus](https://urlhaus.abuse.ch/) for finding malicious urls in the page
 - Saves scanned websites pages for later scanning (can be saved as zip compressed)
 - The entirety of the framework’s settings is controlled via a single customizable configuration file
 - All scanning sessions are saved into a well-structured csv file with plethora of information about the website being scanned, in addition to information about the Yara rules that have triggered
 - One executable
 - Written in C++

+# URLHaus Scanning & API Integration
+This is for checking for [malicious urls](https://urlhaus.abuse.ch/downloads/text/) against every page being scanned.
+The framework could either query the list of malicious urls from URLHaus [server](https://urlhaus.abuse.ch/downloads/text/) (*configuration*: url_list_web), or from a file on disk (*configuration*: url_list_file), and if the latter is specified, then, it takes precedence over the former.

+It works by searching the content of every page against all url entries in url_list_web or url_list_file, checking for all occurences.
+Additionally, upon a match, and if the configuration option check_url_api is set to true, Crawlector will send a POST request to the API url set in the url_api configuration option, which returns a Json object with extra information about a matching url.
+Such information include, urlh_status (ex., online, offline, unknown), urlh_threat (ex., malware_download), urlh_tags (ex., elf, Mozi), and urlh_reference (ex., https://urlhaus.abuse.ch/url/1116455/).
+This information will be included in the log file cl_mlog_<*current_date*>_<*current_time*>_<(pm|am)>.csv (check below), only if check_url_api is set to true.
+Otherwise, the log file will include the columns urlh_url (list of matching malicious urls) and urlh_hit (number of occurences for every matching malicious url), conditional on whether check_url is set to true.

+URLHaus feature could be disabled in its entirety by setting the configuration option check_url to false.

+It is important to note that this feature could slow scanning considering the huge number of [malicious urls](https://urlhaus.abuse.ch/downloads/text/) (~ 110 million entries at the time of this writing) that need to checked, and the time it takes to get extra information form the URLHaus server (if the option check_url_api is set to true).

 # Files and Folders Structures
 1. \cl_sites